tangleintel/vllm-fork/docs/source/getting_started/gaudi-installation.rst

    INFO 08-01 22:27:16 habana_model_runner.py:1066] [Warmup][Decode][47/48] batch_size:2 seq_len:128 free_mem:55.43 GiB
    INFO 08-01 22:27:16 habana_model_runner.py:1066] [Warmup][Decode][48/48] batch_size:1 seq_len:128 free_mem:55.43 GiB

 This example uses the same buckets as in *Bucketing mechanism* section.
 Each output line corresponds to execution of a single bucket.
-Whenever bucket is executed for the first time, its graph is compiled and can be reused later on, skipping further graph compilations.
+When bucket is executed for the first time, its graph is compiled and can be reused later on, skipping further graph compilations.

 .. tip::
    Compiling all the buckets might take some time and can be turned off with ``VLLM_SKIP_WARMUP=true`` environment variable.
 Keep in mind that if you do that, you may face graph compilations once executing a given bucket for the first time.
 It is fine to disable warmup for development, but it's highly recommended to enable it in deployment.